-The syllabus is broadly organized into two main sections.
+The syllabus typically comprises of two main thematic areas.
 The first focuses on the development of the state, and of its relations with other states, over an extended historical period.
 The second examines the various contemporary theories and interpretations of international relations and the present international systems; and the interrelationship with the roles and characteristics of states.